racherb/racherb.github.io/_posts/2019-07-05-the-first-step-to-a-Safe-ai.md

 ## The opportunity

-Considering that the software developer is at the center of the creative and transformative activity of the digital age, that his creative work will define the future of Artificial Intelligence, that the community of developers is characterized by its humanistic sense of collaboration and social commitment, then, I consider it opportune and necessary to give the tools so that "*the developer or creator*", together with the community, can play a more active role through a new form of *licensing* of their creative work.
+Considering that **the software developer is at the center of the creative and transformative activity of the digital age**, that his creative work will define the future of Artificial Intelligence, that the community of developers is characterized by its humanistic sense of collaboration and social commitment, then, I consider it opportune and necessary to give the tools so that "*the developer or creator*", together with the community, can play a more active role through a new form of *licensing* of their creative work.

 When, in the early 1980s, *Richard Stallman* laid the foundation for free software, the risks associated with AI development were not an issue of concern in the developer community.
 Had it been, free software activists would likely have considered a **responsible use** clause in their software license terms.
 After all, who would want their source code, published under the terms and conditions of an MIT license, such as, to end up being used against humanity?
 This question may have a clear answer in most of the community, however, the introduction of a new license poses several challenges.